 !!!
-Please note: You can remove CryptoDefense manually.
-However, you should proceed at your own risk.
-Any of these interventions might render your system inoperable.
+Please note: You can remove CryptoDefense manually, however, you should proceed at your own risk, as any of the interventions might render your system inoperable.
 Therefore this manual removal method is highly recommended for PC Experts or Enthusiasts.
 For regular users, MalwareKillers.com recommends using SpyHunter or any other reputable security application.

 1. Remove CryptoDefense by restoring your system to a previous state.